 - Lack of signed cycle routes

 - Conflicts between turning movements

-- Risk of flooding on some sections of the route
+- Risk of flooding on some parts of the route

-The table below shows the proposed key milestones that we are currently working towards.
+The table below shows the proposed key milestones that we're working towards.

 This active travel scheme follows the A61 from the town centre to Royston.
 Details of the route and proposed changes are outlined in the plan below.

-Should you require any further information regarding this transport scheme then please contact us by email: firstname.lastname@example.org
+Should you require any further details about this transport scheme then please contact us by email: firstname.lastname@example.org